canonical/open-documentation-academy/landscape/explanation/glossary/distribution.md

 - **Repositories**: These methods allow you to manage different repositories.
 For more information, see the [repository methods](https://ubuntu.com/landscape/docs/api-repositories)

 - **Reporting Methods**: These methods allow you to do reporting on selections of computers.
 They usually take the distribution as a query parameter.
-For example, here's how to use the `GetCSVComplianceData` method:
-    ```shell
-    ```
-    In this case, you reference the distribution by its version number.
 Read about [reporting API methods](https://ubuntu.com/landscape/docs/api-reporting) for more information.

 - **Computers**: The methods under Computers help you retrieve computers and do basic operations such as tagging on them.
-With these methods, you can reference the distribution with either the version number or the code name.
-Here's an example of the `AddTagsToComputers` method:
+With these methods, you can reference the distribution by using either the version number or the code name.
+Read [about Computers](https://ubuntu.com/landscape/docs/api-computers) to learn how you can implement this method.
-    ```shell
-    ?action=AddTagsToComputers&query=distribution:22.04&tags.1=server
-    &tags.2=jammy
-    ```
-    The command above references the distribution with the version number.
-You can modify it to use the code name if you prefer.
-Read [Computers](https://ubuntu.com/landscape/docs/api-computers) for more information.